 Anyone who has taxable income must register for a Tax ID number (before earning the income) at the Revenue Office by presenting their passport or ID card.
 The process for filing your tax return involves:

 Step 1: Determine the relevant form to submit.
-The forms may be found here.
+The forms may be found here(link is external).

 - PND90: For taxpayer with income not only from employment.